Code-Institute-Submissions/Milestone_Project_Two/README.md

 The main sea-green colour used on the website reflect the colour of the paint on the railings and lamp post etc around the city.
 It's very much the colour of Brighton, so adds a subtle visual signpost.

 I created the Handpicked Brighton logo to be reflect the values of the city.
 The handwritten font is used to show the creative side and the 'handpicked' aspect as if it's a list written by an actual person.
 The San Serif is bold, stylish and confident.
 The two contrast and compliment each other.
+I used the font family **Lato** in 300 and 900 for visual contrast.

 ---